thanos-io/thanos/docs/components/tools.md

 ### Bucket Rewrite

-`tools bucket rewrite` reewrites chosen blocks in the bucket, while deleting or modifying series.
+`tools bucket rewrite` rewrites chosen blocks in the bucket, while deleting or modifying series.

 For example we can remove all non counters from the block you have on your disk (e.g in Prometheus dir):